Charities may need to pay deregistration tax when they’re removed from the Charities Register.

 You have 1 year after deregistering

-Your charity has 1 year from the date it’s deregistered to either:
+Your charity has 1 year from the date it’s deregistered to do 1 of the following:

 - re-register as a charity

-If you do not dispose of or transfer the net assets within 1 year, you’ll need to pay income tax 1 year from the date you deregistered.
-Any net assets you keep will be treated as income.
-You’ll need to include them in your charity’s income tax return for the period that includes the day 1 year after the end date.
+If you do not do this, for example if you keep some assets or transfer assets to an overseas charity, you’ll need to pay income tax on the assets 1 year from the date you deregistered.
+You’ll need to include them in your charity’s income tax return for the period that includes the day 1 year after the deregistration date.

-For example, if your charity was deregistered on 1 November 2022 and you kept some assets, you’d need to include these assets in the charity’s 2024 income tax return.
-That’s because 1 November 2023 (1 year after the end date) is in the 2024 tax year.
+For example, if your charity was deregistered on 1 November 2023 and you kept some assets, you’d need to include these assets in the charity’s 2025 income tax return.
+That’s because 1 November 2024 (1 year after the deregistration date) is in the 2025 tax year.

 Working out the value of depreciable property or financial arrangement